Castaway Cay: Gorda Cay

+In 1934, reports started circulating of ancient gold coins and earthen jars being found on the island.
+Otis Barton conducted dives around the island investigating claims of sunken treasure, but turned up nothing.
+In 1950, two men, Roscoe Thompson and Howard Lightbourne, uncovered a 72-pound silver bar with a casting mark of 1652, from the seafloor near Gorda Cay.
+News of the discovery was withheld until after it could be authenticated.
+The silver bar was sold by the men to Albert E. Worswick, who then donated it to the Bahamas Development Board, where it was then displayed at the tourist information center.

+Author John Alden Knight notably visited the island in August 1953 to catch bonefish.

+In October 1953, it was heavily reported that author Harry E. Rieseberg discovered the wreck of El Capitan, off the coast of Gorda Cay.
+In actuality, it was the Madama do Brasil that had been hauling the recovered treasure of El Capitan.
+Rieseberg published his book, The Sea of Treasures based on his work recovering artifacts from the wreck.
+Roscoe Thompson and Howard Lightbourne, doubting the publicity behind Rieseberg's discovery, returned to Gorda Cay in 1956 to continue their search for the lost treasure of Madama do Brasil.

+In 1954, Gorda Cay was promoted as an island to visit for good fishing opportunities.
+Afterwards, a fishing competition was held around the island in 1956.

+In 1958, a film entitled Treasure of Gorda Cay entered production, with a story written by John Steinbeck, The brain child of producer Kevin McClory, it was to star Burgess Meredith.
+Juano Hernandez scouted additional filming locations in North Carolina.
+McClory was unable to raise the funds for the film, and it never came to fruition.

+On November 11, 1961, Captain Julian Harvey of the Bluebelle, took the ship's guests, the Duperrault family, to visit Gorda Cay.
+Notoriously, on November 12, he would commit mass murder, with only the family's 11-year old Terry managing to survive.

 Gorda Cay had also been used for filming.
-The beach where Tom Hanks first encounters a nude Daryl Hannah in Splash is on the island, and parts of the film Pirates of the Caribbean: The Curse of the Black Pearl were filmed on the cay as well.
+The beach where Tom Hanks first encounters Daryl Hannah in Splash is on the island, and parts of the film Pirates of the Caribbean: The Curse of the Black Pearl were filmed on the cay as well.

 Castaway Cay

 In 1997, the Disney Cruise Line purchased a 99-year lease for Gorda Cay from the Bahamian government and renamed it Castaway Cay, intending for it to be the line's private island.
 The company spent $25 million over 18 months of construction.
 This included dredging 50,000 truckloads of sand from the Atlantic Ocean.
 The pier and its approaches (a 1,700 foot channel) were constructed to allow Disney ships to dock directly alongside the island, thus removing the need for tenders to get the passengers ashore.

-An additional race, Castaway Cay Challenge, was added to the Walt Disney World Marathon weekend series in 2015 with the 5K race taking place on Castaway Cay.
+A race, Castaway Cay Challenge, was added to the Walt Disney World Marathon weekend series in 2015 with the 5K race taking place on Castaway Cay.